PGA European Tour: Rolex Series

-From the 2019 season onwards, the Abu Dhabi HSBC Championship became a designated Rolex Series event and the Open de France was relegated to a regular tour event.
-In 2020, the season was severely impacted by the COVID-19 pandemic; as a result, the Turkish Airlines Open and the Nedbank Golf Challenge were cancelled, and the Irish and Italian opens were downgraded to regular events.

-In 2021, the Rolex Series was reduced to four tournaments; the Abu Dhabi HSBC Championship, the Scottish Open, the BMW PGA Championship and the season-ending DP World Tour Championship, Dubai.
-The four events did have increased prize funds up to $8 million however.
-The Dubai Desert Classic was added to the series for the 2022 season.

-In 2023, all Rolex Series purses were increased to $9 million.

 Order of Merit winners

 The European Tour's money list was known as the "Order of Merit" until 2009, when it was replaced by the Race to Dubai.
 It is calculated in euro, although around half of the events have prize funds which are fixed in other currencies, mainly pounds sterling or U.S. dollars.
 In these instances, the amounts are converted into euro at the exchange rate for the week that the tournament is played.
 The winner of the Order of Merit receives the Harry Vardon Trophy, not to be confused with the Vardon Trophy awarded by the PGA of America.

 Leading career money winners

 The table below shows the top 10 career money leaders on the European Tour.
 Due to increases in prize money over the years, it is dominated by current players.
 The figures are not the players' complete career earnings as most of them have earned millions more on other tours (especially the PGA Tour) or from non-tour events.
 In addition, elite golfers often earn several times as much from endorsements and golf-related business interests as they do from prize money.